1a2a3a4a/PONTUS/README.md

 ## This repository belongs to team PONTUS of openhack 2017 @ Uppsala, Sweden

-### This is a web application for gamefication of job applications.
+### A web application for people coming to start their lives in sweden.